JVMartin/CipherSaber-2/README.md

 cp clients.json.example clients.json
 ```

-...and then edit the table to add your key and client list while following
+...and then edit `clients.json` to add your key and client list while following
-the given format.
+the provided format.

 You are now ready to use the application.